SORA Rate 2025

 What is the SORA rate now?

-How is the SORA rate derived?
+How is the SORA rate calculated?

 What affects SORA rates?